 Priava is committed to providing innovative solutions that follow best practice standards and that, in terms of data, follow the Privacy By Design methodology.
-So, we have released a brand new feature known as Data Privacy that will be added to the Core Software & CRM module.
+So, we released a feature known as Data Privacy that is part of the Core Software & CRM module.
 Using Data Privacy, your organisation will be able to nominate one of your system administrators to become a Data Protection Officer who will be able to determine how contacts are stored in your database based on predefined Automations.
 Key parts of the functionality include:

 Users will be able to record and monitor the fact that they have gained ‘consent to retain personal data’ for contacts that you have saved in Priava.